wpbullet/MediaServerInstaller/README.md

 This projecti's framework is based on Igor's [Micro Home Server](http://www.igorpecovnik.com/2013/12/10/micro-home-server/)

-If you only need igor's services, use his fork which has these programs
+If you only need Igor's services, use his fork which has these programs

 Samba, TV headend, BitTorrent Sync, SoftEther VPN server, CUPS, scanner + buttons + OCR, Temper, Rpimonitor + 3 additional sensors, Transmission, ISPConfig  (Apache2 or NginX, PHP, Mysql with phpMyAdmin, Postfix, Dovecot)

 The HTPC Guides fork includes these programs
-NZBGet, Sabnzbd, Sonarr, SickRage, CouchPotato, HTPC Manager, CherryMusic and more will be added.
+NZBGet, Sabnzbd, Sonarr, SickRage, CouchPotato, HTPC Manager, CherryMusic, Kodi and more will be added.

 Tips:
 - mail server install (ISPConfig) will work **only with Debian Wheezy**